edgrmdna/edgrmdna.github.io/_posts/2022-01-18-LidarVolume.md

 __________
 Step 2: Clip your data

-I arbitrarily clipped Cerro San Luis Obispo Mountain to elevations at or above 145m, using the contours as a guideline.
+This step helps you extract contours out of your lidar data to find a proper base value to measuer the valume from I arbitrarily clipped Cerro San Luis Obispo Mountain to elevations at or above 145m, using the contours as a guideline.
 I ended up converting the point cloud into a raster with PDAL's pipeline function.
 (The raster helps extract contours).
-Here's the pipeline I used:
+Here's the json pipeline I used:

 {% highlight json %}
 [